 All you need is Word or Excel or similar

-The best solution is to use a password manager such as Dashlane or Safe in Cloud.
-This seems like overkill for a lot of people, making life even more complicated.
+However, this seems like overkill for a lot of people, making life even more complicated.
 And one thing we know about computer software is that if it is too complicated then people will not use it.

-So, a balanced solution is to create a simple password manager.
-As well as being simple, it will be close to hand, quick to use and easy to keep up to date.
+So, a balanced solution for a lot of people is to create a simple password manager.
+As well as being simple, it will be close to hand, quick to use and easy to update.

 To begin with, what data do we need to keep in our simple password manager?